-You are here: Infothek - Measurement of Blood Pressure - How accurate are blood pressure monitors?
+You are here: Infothek - Measuring your blood pressure - How accurate are blood pressure monitors?

 How accurate are blood pressure monitors?

-Anyone looking to purchase a blood pressure monitor will be overwhelmed by the selection.
-There are countless manufacturers, and many offer several devices.
-There are some cheap bargains starting at around 10 euros, but you can also spend three-digit amounts.
+Anyone looking to buy a blood pressure monitor can feel overwhelmed by the choices.
+There are countless manufacturers and many offer several models.
+You can find cheap bargains from around 10, but you can also spend triple-digit amounts.

-Of course, this raises the question of whether such a cheap device measures just as well as an expensive one.
-To make it short: You can't say that directly.
-Unfortunately, we need to elaborate a bit.
+That naturally raises the question of whether a cheap device measures just as well as an expensive one.
+To make a short answer: you can't say that directly.
+We need to explain a bit.

 Approval as a medical device

-Measuring devices are medical products, and there is a specific approval process for them.
-This involves regulations, standards, and laws.
-The measurement accuracy is also tested for this approval.
+Monitors are medical devices and there is a specific approval process for them.
+This involves regulations, standards and laws.
+The measurement accuracy is also checked as part of this approval.

 Technical testing